 Does Fishbowl have multiple endings?

 Yes, and your daily choices feed into which ending you receive.
-According to Smashpad's review, there is no punishment mechanic in the traditional sense, but the cumulative weight of your decisions across the month shapes the outcome.
-One reviewer completed the game in roughly 8 hours, with reports suggesting playthroughs can run up to 10 hours depending on pacing.
+There is no punishment mechanic in the traditional sense, but the cumulative weight of your decisions across the month shapes the outcome.
+Playthroughs can run anywhere from 8 to 10 hours depending on pacing and how much you explore.

 Is Fishbowl worth playing?